pagkly/Zed/Investopedia3/Capital Investment Need to Know.md

 ## Special Considerations

-A decision by a business to make a [capital investment](https://www.investopedia.com/articles/younginvestors/10/what-is-an-investment.asp) is a long-term growth strategy.
-A company plans and implements [capital investments in order to ensure future growth](https://www.investopedia.com/ask/answers/032615/how-does-total-capital-investment-influence-economic-growth.asp).
+A decision by a business to make a [[capital investment]](https://www.investopedia.com/articles/younginvestors/10/what-is-an-investment.asp) is a long-term growth strategy.
+A company plans and implements [[capital investments in order to ensure future growth]](https://www.investopedia.com/ask/answers/032615/how-does-total-capital-investment-influence-economic-growth.asp).

 Capital investments generally are made to increase operational capacity, capture a larger share of the market, and generate more revenue.
 The company may make a capital investment in the form of an equity stake in another company's complementary operations for the same purposes.